Radiation protection registers

 Data from physical monitoring are transferred from the approved dosimetric service to the Central Dose Register ( BMK)German text.
 These are, for example, results of personal dosimetry, incorporation monitoring or dose determination for flying personnel.
 A prerequisite is that the holder of the radiation protection licence has passed on the complete data for the company and the exposed worker to the dosimetric service.

-Holders of a licence for the employment of external personnel will have access to the Central Dose Registry.
+Holders of a licence for the employment of external personnel will have access to the Central Dose Register.
 This is required to apply for and administer radiation protection passports online (for example, registration of the monthly dose balance).
+This radioation protection passport is now only obligatory for external workers working abroad and can now also be issued for category A or B exposed workers.

 Enterprises affected